Available with Spatial Analyst license.

 The functionality of the Spatial Analyst extension in ArcGIS is available through a large number of geoprocessing tools.
 You can use these tools individually to accomplish specific, detailed tasks.
 If you need to perform the same operation on multiple inputs or run a sequence of operations to model and analyze complex spatial relationships, you can automate your workflow by running geoprocessing tools inside a model or a scripting environment such as Python.

 There is a wide range of analytic capabilities in Spatial Analyst.
 These capabilities can be categorized into groups of related functionality and are therefore organized into corresponding geoprocessing toolsets.
 The following table lists these toolsets and provides a brief description of the capabilities provided by each.
-Click the links to find out more.
+You can also see a complete list of all Spatial Analyst tools to see all of the available tools in one place.

 The Conditional tools allow control of the output values based on the conditions placed on the input values.
 The conditions that can be applied are either attribute queries or are based on the position of the conditional statement in a list.